observablehq/plot/docs/marks/line.md

 # Line mark

 The **line mark** draws two-dimensional lines as in a line chart.
-It is closely related to the [area mark](./area.md).
-Typically both the *x* and *y* scales are quantitative or temporal.
+Because the line mark interpolates between adjacent data points, typically both the *x* and *y* scales are quantitative or temporal.
 For example, below is a line chart of the closing price of Apple stock.

 :::plot
 ```js